cheddar roasted tomatoes

 - What a great idea from Diethood: Tomato Crumble

 - Oven Roasted Tomato Sauce on Brooklyn Farm Girl- Because roasting intensifies the flavors.
 Brilliant!

 Thanks so much for reading.
 If you make this recipe, please come back and let me know by leaving a star rating and review.
 I really appreciate it!

 Very simple 4-ingredient recipe for tomatoes topped with sharp cheddar cheese and roasted with a little seasoning.
 Gluten-free and Vegetarian.

 - 4 medium tomatoes

-- 1 cup shredded extra-sharp cheddar, such as Cabot Seriously Sharp
+- 1 cup shredded extra-sharp cheddar

 - ½ teaspoon Italian seasoning

 - Preheat oven to 400 degrees F. Line a baking sheet with foil.

 - Cut tomatoes in half along the equator.
 Place cut-side up on the baking sheet.